ASTRA Automated Ultrasound Probe Reprocessor: Enhanced Logging & Quality Assurance

 In keeping with manufacturers' instructions for use and evidence-based guidelines, documentation is required to monitor processes like the quality control of newly opened test strip bottles, the lot number of each high-level disinfectant and test strip bottle, and the expiration date of these consumables - not just the manufacturer's shelf-life expiration, but also the open-use expiration determined by the date the bottle's seal is broken.
 Make information well-documented and readily available as part of your high-level disinfection history for audits.

 The issues created by manual record-keeping and quality monitoring of processes are well documented.
-In 2014, The Joint Commission released the article Solutions Part 2: How to Meet the Most Challenging Medical Records and Infection Control Standards.1 In it, TJClists the five most frequently noted areas for improvement.
+In 2014, The Joint Commission released Solutions Part 2: How to Meet the Most Challenging Medical Records and Infection Control Standards.1 In it, TJClists the five most frequently noted areas for improvement.
 Regarding process monitoring and record-keeping specifically, The Joint Commission identifies two major areas:

 - Shortage in quality control and quality monitoring of processes related to ensuring concentration, exposure time, MRC testing, and exposure temperature for each cycle is accurate and documented/logged.